stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 ## The layout of a Device package

-The ThingPedia API assumes a precise layout for a device package.
+The Thingpedia API assumes a precise layout for a device package.

 The primary entry point (i.e., the one named as "main" in package.json) should be a _device class_.
 You would instantiate the device class